 Here’s some beneficial advice to help you prevent back pain and enjoy life to the maximum.

 I’m afraid that your mother was right.
 If you slouch, you’ll end up with problems.
 Just one of those problems is back pain.
 You’ll find other issues elsewhere on this website.
 Think “Grow Tall”.
 Imagine that you have a string screwed onto the back of your head, just above your hairline.
 Then think that someone is dragging you up off the chair you are sitting in.
 Hold this “grow tall” position for 10 seconds and repeat every half hour.

-As well as greatly reducing your chances of back pain you’ll note that your chest has lifted, shoulders are relaxed, the chin is tucked in, the head is level and stomach muscles have contracted.
+As well as significantly reducing your chances of back pain, you’ll note that your chest has lifted, shoulders are relaxed, the chin tucked in, the head is level and stomach muscles have contracted.
 You can repeat this posture in sitting, standing, sleeping, walking or running.
 Try it, and the physio will work for you too!
 Not bad for such a simple exercise.

 The best method to avoid back pain from lifting is delegation.
 If this isn’t an option for you, try the following: